Osaroigb/overstay-penalty-api/README.md

 4. Run `npm run seed:all` to populate tables with needed data

+5. Run `npm run generate-swagger` to generate Swagger documentation for the API endpoints

-5. Optionally run `npm run make:migration` to generate migration files, e.g `npm run make:migration -- --name create_reservation_table`.
+6. Optionally run `npm run make:migration` to generate migration files, e.g `npm run make:migration -- --name create_reservation_table`.
 This is OPTIONAL since the migration files have already been generated

-6. Optionally run `npm run make:seed` to generate seeder files, e.g `npm run make:seed -- --name seed_customer_reservations`.
+7. Optionally run `npm run make:seed` to generate seeder files, e.g `npm run make:seed -- --name seed_customer_reservations`.
 This is OPTIONAL since the seeder files have already been generated

 ### Development